Enalye/grimoire/docs/index.md

 ## For

-"for" loops are yet another kind of loop that will automatically iterate on an array of values.
+`for` loops are yet another kind of loop that will automatically iterate on an array of values.
 For instance:
 ```cpp
 for(i, [1, 2, 3, 4]) {